jmhuie/SlicerBiomech/README.md

 # Funding Acknowledgement

-Jonathan Huie was funded by a NSF Graduate Research Fellowship (DGE-1746914) and a Harlan Research Fellowship.
+Jonathan Huie was funded by a NSF Graduate Research Fellowship (DGE-1746914) and a George Washington University Harlan Research Fellowship.